kireyn/BurpSuite101/README.md

 Spider

-Spidering will find you all the linked content: Pages,scripts and images
+Spidering will find you all the linked content: Pages,scripts and images, ...

 Content discovery is finding unlinked content by either guesing or brute force